hugo-ballester/quick-update/README.md

   * A task is marked as "closed" by adding '(CLOSED)' or '(.)' at the end of its update string.
 It can be reopened simply by adding a new update.
   * A task is marked as "standby" by adding '(STANDBY)' or '(,)' at the end of its update string.
 It can be reopened simply by adding a new update.
   * A task is marked as "pending" if it contains an update with '(!)'.
   * You can define aliases for tasks.
-Afterward you can use the alias instead of the task names: ```MyAlias:: your update```
+Afterward you can use the alias instead of the task names: ```MyAlias: your update```
     * An alias definition line begins with the alias name in square bracket followed by the full task (or subtask) name.
 For example: `[MyAlias] Cooking:: Bake a Cake::`
     * An alias definition can be decorated with:
       * a URL to be linked with every update for this (sub)task.